 Therefore, it’s vital that dental patients for informed about pancreatic cancer and know that oral bacteria buildup can cause it.
-It’s also just as important that one knows how to keep their oral bacteria count down.
+It’s also just as important to understand how to keep their oral bacteria count down.

 How can you ensure your oral bacteria count is down?